Change validator options#

 Update the staking pool metadata URL, if desired.
 Click Continue.

 Review the transaction details.
-Click Send to submit the transaction.
+When you’re satisfied with the configuration, scroll down and click Send to finalize the transaction.

 Desktop Wallet